dotnet/docs-maui/docs/platform-integration/essentials/clipboard.md

 # Clipboard

 This article describes how you can use the .NET Multi-platform App UI (.NET MAUI) Essentials `Clipboard` class.
-With this class you can copy and paste text to and from the system clipboard.
+With this class, you can copy and paste text to and from the system clipboard.

 ## Get started